ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

       You must re-activate thermals and any other weather settings every time you restart the simulation in X-Plane, e.g., by crashing your plane!

    .. tip::
-      If your aircraft does not seem to be detecting any thermals, the first thing to check is whether thermals are enabled in the simulation.
+      If your aircraft does not seem to be detecting any thermals, the first thing to check is whether thermals are enabled in X-Plane.

    |br|